-While you’re in the area: View artefacts from the Truxtun and Pollux disaster and learn more about St. Lawrence’s mining history with a visit to the Miner’s Museum, which also houses a jewelry workshop where local staff polish the region’s fluorspar into one-of-a-kind pieces.
-Work up an appetite by polishing your own piece of fluorspar before grabbing a bite at the newly-opened Lunch Tin Café.
+While you’re in the area: View artifacts from the Truxtun and Pollux disaster and learn more about St. Lawrence’s mining history with a visit to the Miner’s Museum, which also houses a jewellery workshop where local staff polish the region’s fluorspar into one-of-a-kind pieces.
+Work up an appetite by polishing your own piece of fluorspar before grabbing a bite at the Lunch Tin Café.

 - Preparing For a Day Hike in Newfoundland and Labrador